Is CrowdStrike Holdings Inc. (CRWD) a Keeper?

 CRWD’s Market Performance

-CRWD stocks went down by -13.30% for the week, with a monthly drop of -30.37% and a quarterly performance of -27.80%, while its annual performance rate touched 16.41%.
-The volatility ratio for the week stands at 8.69% while the volatility levels for the past 30 days are set at 5.91% for CrowdStrike Holdings Inc..
-The simple moving average for the period of the last 20 days is -21.93% for CRWD stocks with a simple moving average of -17.69% for the last 200 days.
+CRWD stocks went up by 2.04% for the week, with a monthly drop of -29.28% and a quarterly performance of -22.78%, while its annual performance rate touched 12.94%.
+The volatility ratio for the week stands at 5.18% while the volatility levels for the past 30 days are set at 5.98% for CrowdStrike Holdings Inc..
+The simple moving average for the period of the last 20 days is -13.32% for CRWD stocks with a simple moving average of -15.87% for the last 200 days.

 Analysts’ Opinion of CRWD